 4. Domaine Sigalas Winery

-The Koutsoyannopoulos family have created a little gem here, by opening this little museum and putting so much effort on making the whole tour as much visual as possible.
-The museum building itself is actually in an underground cave, which makes the whole experience even more exciting.
-Don’t get me wrong here: this is a real museum and a winery!
+The Koutsoyannopoulos family has created a little gem here by opening this little museum and putting so much effort into making the whole tour as visual as possible.
+The museum building is in an underground cave, making the experience even more exciting.
+Please understand me: this is a real museum and a winery!

-So, you’ll get a proper audio guide that will guide you through the different stages of wine production and the lives of the old Santorini wine makers.
+So, you’ll get a proper audio guide to guide you through the different stages of wine production and the lives of the old Santorini wine makers.
 In reality, you are walking through the nicely lit (and medieval-looking) catacombs where you are being educated on the whole process and history of wine making in Santorini.
-The whole experience is something you would expect to see at a Disney Theme Park (though on a smaller scale to be honest…) and it’s super educational.
+The whole experience is something you would expect to see at a Disney Theme Park (though on a smaller scale, to be honest…) and it’s super educational.

-But Koutsoyannopoulos is still a winery, so you’d expect to find some really good wine to taste at the end of your tour that costs 9 euros (including entrance to the museum/1hr audio tour, car parking and wine tasting of 4 different wines).The wine tasting comes at the end of the tour, where you are visiting the wine tasting area and the shop of the winery to buy their wines.
-Santorini Wine Museumis very close to Santorini Airport and you will see it on the main road towards the famous Kamari Beach.
-The whole experience is very unique and it’s actually very good value for money.
-You will learn about wine production and wine history while drinking amazing local wine!
+But Koutsoyannopoulos is still a winery, so you’d expect to find some really good wine to taste at the end of your tour, which costs 9 euros (including entrance to the museum/1-hour audio tour, car parking, and wine tasting of 4 different wines).The wine tasting comes at the end of the tour, where you visit the wine tasting area and the winery’s shop to buy their wines.
+Santorini Wine Museumis very close to Santorini Airport, and you will see it on the main road towards the famous Kamari Beach.
+The whole experience is unique, and it’s actually very good value for money.
+You will learn about wine production and history while drinking amazing local wine!

 6. Gavalas Winery

-“Katsano” is an exquisite wine which is the result of George Gavalas’ love and devotion to wine-making and his continuous effort to revive the rare, indigenous grape varieties of Santorini.
+“Katsano” is an exquisite wine resulting from George Gavalas’ love and devotion to wine-making and his continuous effort to revive the rare, indigenous grape varieties of Santorini.
 It is a blend of 85% Katsano and 15% Gaidouria, both grape varieties little known outside the island, as they only cover 1% of the total vineyard of the winery.
 No fancy terraces here.
-Just pure love and passion for winemaking, along with a small patio with a few tables.
+Just pure love and passion for winemaking and a small patio with a few tables.

 What is more exciting though, is that if you visit the winery during the harvest season (which is very likely as it is in August-September…) there is a very high possibility of you re-living the ultimate 5000 year old experience of…foot crushing of the grapes as it was done thousands of years ago.
-Gavalas Wineryis in one of the most picturesque villages of the island: Megalochori, very close to the center of the village (in case you are lost, just ask anybody at the village and they’d be able to tell you).
+Gavalas Wineryis in one of the island’s most picturesque villages: Megalochori, very close to the center of the village (in case you are lost, just ask anybody at the village and they’d be able to tell you).

-You can’t go wrong with Gavalas Winery… It’s a little gem that was even been discovered by CNN back in 2010!
-Its wines are exported every year to some of the most famous restaurants in the US and Europe, not to mention the fact that you’ll meet some of the friendliest, kindest, and passionate wine makers of the island.7.
+You can’t go wrong with Gavalas Winery… It’s a little gem that was even discovered by CNN in 2010!
+Its wines are exported annually to some of the most famous restaurants in the US and Europe, and you’ll meet some of the friendliest, kindest, and passionate wine makers on the island.7.
 Boutari Winery

-The winery itself has a very nice auditorium, a tasting room with a small terrace, and a very nice shop where you can actually find all the Boutari Wines from all over Greece.
-You can have a simple wine tasting experience at the bar or the tables of the tasting area at any time between April – October (high season).
-There are also organised tours of the winery and the whole production that need to be booked in advance.
+The winery has a very nice auditorium, a tasting room with a small terrace, and a very nice shop where you can find all the Boutari Wines from all over Greece.
+You can have a simple wine tasting experience at the bar or the tables of the tasting area at any time between April and October (high season).
+There are also organised tours of the winery and the production that must be booked in advance.

-Boutari Wineryis close to Megalochori, on your right hand as you go towards to Perissa/Perivolos from Fira.
-Boutari Winery is run by one of the most famous Greek Wine Producers and that speaks for itself.
-There is a very large variety of Greek wines that you can try and not only from Santorini but from all over Greece.
-It’s worth your visit!
+Boutari Wineryis close to Megalochori, on your right as you go towards Perissa/Perivolos from Fira.
+It is run by one of the most famous Greek Wine Producers, and that speaks for itself.
+There is a very large variety of Greek wines that you can try, not only from Santorini but from all over Greece.
+It’s worth a visit!

 8. Hatzidakis Winery

-The first bottles of this winery came out in 1999, and today Hadjidakis Wines are sold all over the world, making even The Guardian write epic articles like this.
+The first bottles of this winery came out in 1999, and today Hadjidakis Wines are sold worldwide, making even The Guardian write epic articles like this.
 Unfortunately, Haridimos Hatzidakis suddenly passed away in 2017, but his widow and their daughters vowed to continue his work.
 Make no mistake…you won’t see fancy tourist tasting areas and stunning views.

-You will do the wine tasting, possibly in the underground storage areas, with some of the members of the family, but the wine…will send you to heaven!
-The winery produces 2 main varieties of organic wines: Assyrtiko and Aidani but also a few reds such as Mavrotragano and Voudomato (all Cyclades varieties).
+You will do the wine tasting, possibly in the underground storage areas, with some family members, but the wine…will send you to heaven!
+The winery produces 2 main varieties of organic wines: Assyrtiko and Aidani, but also a few reds such as Mavrotragano and Voudomato (all Cyclades varieties).
 Hatzidakis Winery is outside of Pyrgos village.

 Many people often say this is probably the best wine of Santorini and possibly one of the best Greek wines ever made.
 I’ll leave that to you to judge…but don’t leave the winery if you don’t try (or buy) the amazing organic wine “Assyrtiko de Louros”... (you can thank me later)!9.
 Artemis Karamolegos Winery

-The winery produces about 250.000 bottles of 10 different varieties of wines such as: Assyrtiko, Nykteri, Aidani, Vinsanto, and Mavrotragano.
+The winery produces about 250.000 bottles of 10 different varieties of wines, such as Assyrtiko, Nykteri, Aidani, Vinsanto, and Mavrotragano.
 The thing with this winery is that it’s not just a winery.
-You will have the Greek meze and nibbles for your wine tasting experience/tour but the real deal is that there is also an amazing restaurant in the winery called “Aroma Avlis” that opened in 2014!
+You will have the Greek meze and nibbles for your wine tasting experience/tour, but the real deal is that there is also an amazing restaurant in the winery called “Aroma Avlis” that opened in 2014!
 This is not a wine tasting area.
-This is a complete restaurant where you can experience amazing Greek dishes with the best local produce along with the winery’s wines.
+This is a complete restaurant where you can experience amazing Greek dishes with the best local produce and the winery’s wines.

-“Aroma Avlis” Restaurant has an amazing garden and a lovely terrace with the most gorgeous views to the Monolithos beach (you can even see the island of Anafi there when the skies are clear!).
-The Winery is open from February to November and the Wine Tasting Tour includes a visit to the winery facilities, Greek nibbles, and wine tasting of 4-6 of the labels of winery.
+“Aroma Avlis” Restaurant has an amazing garden and a lovely terrace with the most gorgeous views of the Monolithos beach (you can even see the island of Anafi there when the skies are clear!).
+The Winery is open from February to November, and the Wine Tasting Tour includes a visit to the winery facilities, Greek nibbles, and wine tasting of 4-6 of the winery’s labels.

-The visit costs about $10 and you will be guided by an oenologist.
+The visit costs about $10 and an oenologist will guide you.
 There is also a cute little shop where you can buy…(what else?) the winery’s amazing wines.10.
 Canava Roussos Winery

-The winery produces a wide range of Santorinian wines such as: Athiri, Mavrathiro, Assyrtiko, Mantilaria, Vinsanto.
+The winery produces various Santorinian wines such as Athiri, Mavrathiro, Assyrtiko, Mantilaria, and Vinsanto.
 Canava Roussos Winery is at Episkopi and it’s basically at your right hand when you go from Pyrgos to Kamari Beach.
-This is the oldest winery of Santorini and basically the one that started the whole thing of wine production on the island back in the 1800s.
-You should try the amazing blended red Nama which was first bottled back in 1974.
+This is the oldest winery of Santorini and the one that started wine production on the island in the 1800s.
+You should try the amazing blended red Nama, first bottled in 1974.

 11. Art Space Winery